-314 We disaggregated the meteorological influence on NEE, represented by our model (Eq.
-2), from long-term changes in 315 forest's ecological efficiency by examining the annually integrated hourly model residuals.
-In 2002, there were a total of 1.2 MgC ha-1vr-1 of excess emissions unaccounted for by the modeled mean response to meteorology (Fig. 7a).
-The correlation 316 between modeled and measured yearly NEE was low and insignificant ($R^2 = 0.17$; p = 0.37) owing to the 2002 anomaly; if 2002 317 is excluded as an outlier, the correlation is high and significant ($R^2 = 0.81$; p = 0.014).
-All other years were not significantly 318 319 different from zero within random measurement error, represented by 95% bootstrap confidence intervals, indicating that these 320 years are well predicted by meteorological variability, including the relatively higher emission/lower uptake in period 2 (Fig. 1).
-321 On average, period 2 saw a 20% increase in annual precipitation relative to period 1.
+Including meteorological controls of NEE allowed us to disaggregate hourly and seasonal effects from long-term changes in forest's ecological efficiency.
+In 2002, there were a total of 1.2 MgC ha-1yr-1 of excess emissions unaccounted for by the modeled mean response to meteorology (Fig. 7a).
+Importantly, all other years are not significantly different from zero within random measurement error, represented by 95% bootstrap confidence intervals, indicating that these years are well predicted by meteorological variability, including the relatively higher emission/lower uptake in period 2 (Fig. 1).
+On average, period 2 saw a 20% increase in annual precipitation relative to period 1.
 Abbreviated dry season lengths and lack of radiation from increased cloudiness in period 2 resulted in less modeled net uptake relative to period 1.

 We partitioned observed and modeled NEE into RE and GEE.
 Interannual variations in RE were accurately represented as changes in wet and dry season length (Fig. S1).
-The range in annual residual RE is therefore small compared to that of annual residual GEE (Fig. 7b).
-In 2002, mean model GEE had 0.85 μ mol m-2s-1 more uptake than observations.
-Therefore, the 1.2 MgC ha-1y-1 residual emissions in 2002 were more likely due to anomalously low photosynthesis rather than high RE.
+The range in annual residual RE is therefore small compared to that of annual residual GEE (Fig. 7b), In 2002, mean model GEE had 0.85 umol m-2s-1 more uptake than observations.
+Therefore, the 1.2 MgC ha-1y-1 residual emissions in 2002 were more likely due to anomalously low photosynthesis rather than high R.

-327 4 Discussion
+4 Discussion